sballin/w7x3d/web/README.md

                     *   `Sidebar.W7XFLTracer`, which lives in the first part of the `Magnetics` tab
                     *   `Sidebar.W7XVMEC`, which lives in the second part of the `Magnetics` tab
 *   Files related to core Three.js functions, like object loaders and mouse controls, are defined in the top `js` directory
+*   A code search utility like [ag](https://github.com/ggreer/the_silver_searcher) will help you find the code you want to edit by searching for strings displayed in the UI.
+Github search is also effective.
+Keep in mind that many UI strings are defined in `web/js/Strings.js`, so you'll probably want to search for the key defined there which corresponds to the UI string you saw